bang-olufsen/create/Documentation/ExtensionsServer.md

 Sometimes you need to call functions (or access variables) from other extensions.
 Which functions are available depends on the extension.
 You can publish functions for other extensions to use in **module.exports**, just like with normal Node modules.

-Because you should not assume which extensions and functions are available, always check for the existence of both the extension and the function before calling it, implementing a fallback in case it is not.
+Because you should not assume which extensions and functions are available, always check for the existence of both the extension and the function before calling it, implementing a fallback (if needed) in case it is not.

 The public functions for each extension are in **beo.extensions**: